 For me the hike starts from the Garnet Hill Lodge Ski Center in North River, NY.
 It’s not an official trailhead, but it’s probably ok to park here in the summer when lodge demand for parking is lower than it is in winter.
 If you’d like to use this access point, I’d recommend asking for permission in the ski shop or in the lodge.

 It’s not an easy hike up, but it’s not hard either.
 The 600 feet of vertical over six-tenths of a mile is short and steep.
-The forest is mature, pleasant to walk through, and is BTW great for skiing, both uphill and down.
+The forest is mature, pleasant to walk through, and if you know how to get to the top on skis, it makes for a great descent.

 As you climb the last 100 feet of vert, there’s a sense of arrival at the top; you see light behind the tree tops indicating cliffs ahead.